Tazmainiandevil/Useful.Extensions/README.md

 returns "ld"

-_SubstringAfterValue_ - A substring that returns the remainaing string after a given string or character to find ignoring case
+_SubstringAfterValue_ - A substring that returns the remainaing string after a given string or character ignoring case

 e.g.